 Ai Weiwei Exhibition Brings Monumental Installations to Israel Museum

 Uniting monumental works by one of the most prominent cultural figures of the 21st century, a new exhibition at the Israel Museum will feature a series of installations by artist and activist Ai Weiwei that examine notions of the one and the multitude and of the individual’s relationship to his or her broader social culture.
-Ai Weiwei: One and the Multitude will premiere the artist’s new monumentally-scaled Iron Tree—towering over 8 meters tall and weighing 14 tons—which will greet visitors along the Museum’s promenade as they enter its landmark campus.
+Ai Weiwei: Maybe, Maybe Not will premiere the artist’s new monumentally-scaled Iron Tree—towering over 8 meters tall and weighing 14 tons—which will greet visitors along the Museum’s promenade as they enter its landmark campus.
 Inside, a procession of iconic installations—including Sunflower Seeds, Trees, and Soft Ground—will be presented together with complementary works by the artist.
 The exhibition will be on view June 2 through October 28, 2017.

 Installed throughout the Museum’s Upper Galleries—and including examples of Ai’s signature wallpaper combining timely subjects and traditional motifs—the exhibition features the following large-scale works, among others:

 • Sunflower Seeds (2010): This sprawling and iconic installation is comprised of millions of porcelain sunflower seeds, handcrafted and painted by artisans from Jingdezhen, China’s porcelain capital, whose history traces back to the Han dynasty.
 Appearing together as a unified field, each seed reflects the individuality of its creator as compared with the mass production often associated with Chinese manufacturing.
 Eating sunflower seeds is ubiquitous across both China and Israel, and the discarded husks that dot each landscape give testimony to centuries of common social behavior.